iAMB-RWTH-Aachen/PAModelpy/README.md

 - [sEnz](https://doi.org/10.1093/bioinformatics/btae691): the possibility to perform a computational efficient sensitivity analysis

 ## Installation
+**IMPORTANT: PAModelpy is only compatible with Python >= 3.9 and <=3.11**

 [PAModelpy is a PiPy package](https://pypi.org/project/PAModelpy/) which allows for easy installation with pip:

 `pip install PAModelpy`

 Note that the package has been tested with the [Gurobi](https://www.mathworks.com/products/connections/product_detail/gurobi-optimizer.html) solver.
+In order for Gurobi to work properly, please install
+[gurobipy](https://pypi.org/project/gurobipy/) with a version matching your license.

+For example for the version used for the development of PAModelpy:

+`pip install gurobipy==9.5.2`

 ## Documentation
 The documentation including coding examples can be found [here](https://pamodelpy.readthedocs.io/en/latest/).